Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Discussion

 It would be very interesting to extend this work to incremental computation of $k$-bisimulation on evolving data graphs.
 Doing this within a small memory footprint is a huge challenge~\cite{DBLP:journals/corr/abs-2111-12493-w-Jannik}.
 The algorithm is complex, as a change in the input graph can change a vertex's id values in each iteration $i \in \{1,2,\ldots,k\}$.
 Moreover, changes in one iteration can affect all subsequent iterations, ultimately, changing the final relationship between any two vertices.

-We also experimented with larger graphs with $14\,\mathrm{B}$ triples.\footnote{We created a Laundromat14B dataset, which contains about $1.46$ billion vertices and $13.52$ billion edges. \extended{The vertices in the graph exhibit $0.71$ million different label sets and the graph has $1.02$ million edge labels.} } None of the algorithms considered could compute $10$-bisimulation within the $2\,\mathrm{TB}$ of memory available.
-Our focus is on comparing the algorithms' performance, so working in main memory is reasonable to eliminate effects such as network latency in a distributed setting or disk access times.
-However, this motivates the need for external memory solutions for computing bisimulations of such large graphs on commodity hardware.
-One work using external memory for bisimulation is by Luo \etal~\cite{DBLP:conf/cikm/LuoFHWB13}.
-Our work is based on Apache Spark, so it is directly extensible in future work to be executed in both a distributed computation environment of nodes with rather smaller main memory available, and/or using external memory such as solid-state disks.
+We also experimented with a larger \extended{graph with $14\,\mathrm{B}$ triples.
+We created a~}Laundromat14B dataset, which contains about $1.46$ billion vertices and $13.52$ billion edges. \extended{The vertices in the graph exhibit $0.71$ million different label sets and the graph has $1.02$ million edge labels.} None of the algorithms considered could compute $10$-bisimulation within the $2\,\mathrm{TB}$ of memory available.
+Our focus is on comparing the algorithms' performance, so working in main memory is reasonable to eliminate effects such as network latency\extended{~in a distributed setting} or disk access times.
+However, this motivates the need for external memory solutions for computing bisimulations of such large graphs\extended{~on commodity hardware.
+One work using external memory for bisimulation is by Luo \etal}~\cite{DBLP:conf/cikm/LuoFHWB13}.
+Our work is based on Apache Spark, so it is directly extensible to\extended{~be executed in both} a distributed computation environment of nodes with less main memory and/or using external memory\extended{~such as solid-state disks}. }